 Let us develop these ideas in more detail – starting with some definitions, following with the evidence, and concluding with some speculations.

 Quantized Planetary Orbits?
 What could this peculiar arrangement of words possibly mean?

 The word ‘quantized’ is typically applied to the mysterious Subatomic Realm.
 For instance, an electron’s orbits are quantized; or light is quantized into discrete energy packets called photons.
 Quantum mechanics applies to the Subatomic Realm.

-The word arose to express a contrast with the Atomic Realm, where phenomena tend to be continuous, i.e. not quantized.
+The word arose to express a contrast with the Molecular Realm, where phenomena tend to be continuous, i.e. not quantized.
 For instance, matter’s motion is continuous and gravity’s force is continuous.
-Traditional calculus arose to deal with the appropriately call space-time continuum.
+Traditional calculus was developed to deal with the appropriately called space-time continuum.

 In the early 20th century, scientists were surprised to find that electrons could only occupy certain discrete orbits about an atom’s nucleus, but not the space in-between.
 This discovery violated the notion of continuous space.
 They eventually discovered that the behavior of the entities inside an atom behaved in a quantized, rather than continuous fashion.
 Quantum theory along with its own mathematical system was developed to deal with the Subatomic Realm.

 In this context, the word is defined as follows: